Jejaka-travel/.github/README.md

 <br>

-## How JEJAKa Work - Places Recommendation System
+## How JEJAKA Work - Places Recommendation System

 <br>

 ## Repository & Branch

-This **JEJAKa Organization** is divided into **4 Repository**:
+This **JEJAKA Organization** is divided into **4 Repository**:

 - **.github** (Public Repository)

-  The `.github` Repository is used as an is used as a centralized location to store various configuration files and workflows for JEJAKa project.
+  The `.github` Repository is used as an is used as a centralized location to store various configuration files and workflows for JEJAKA project.

 - **Machine-Learning-Jejaka** (Development Repository for Machine Learning)